george-gca/ai_papers_cleaner/README.md

 - [AI Papers Searcher](https://github.com/george-gca/ai_papers_searcher) - Web app to search papers by keywords or similar papers
 - [AI Conferences Info](https://github.com/george-gca/ai_conferences_info) - Contains the titles, abstracts, urls, and authors names extracted from the papers

+> I made recent changes about the data format (changed most of it to tsv since it avoids some errors with the abstracts and titles of papers.
+If you have data in the old format (csv files with ; or | as separators) and want to convert it to the new version, check the section below.

 ## Requirements

 [Docker](https://www.docker.com/) or, for local installation: